Record rages at dementia neglect, as care reports gets widespread PR in Scotland

 Meanwhile the article also reveals other key findings of the report, Remember, I’m Still Me, published jointly by the Care Commission and the Mental Welfare Commission after unannounced inspections of 30 care homes.

-Extensive column inches in the Record is part of the widespread coverage achieved by Edinburgh-based media relations expert Holyrood Partnership,which provides PR in Scotland for the Care Commission.
+Extensive column inches in the Record is part of the widespread coverage achieved by Edinburgh-based media relations expert Holyrood PR,which provides PR in Scotland for the Care Commission.